-DESIGN STRATEGY - The objective of the competition is to modify a stock snowmobile to reduce tailpipe emissions, improve fuel efficiency, and reduce noise without adversely impacting performance.
+The objective of the competition is to modify a stock snowmobile to reduce tailpipe emissions, improve fuel efficiency, and reduce noise without adversely impacting performance.
 These modifications must be done at minimal cost and be practical conversions for common production snowmobiles.
-The design strategy employed by the University of Waterloo Clean Snowmobile Team for the competition.
-By using an already light chassis and a higherpower version of a BAT-certified engine, the Team hopes to develop a well-balanced combination of power and efficiency.
+The design strategy employed by the University of Waterloo Clean Snowmobile Team for the 2013 competition builds upon the one employed for the 2012 competition.
+By using an already light chassis and a higher power version of a BAT-certified engine, the Team hopes to develop a well-balanced combination of power and efficiency.